andorsk/blog/content/posts/basic_of_cryptography.md

 #### Euclidean Algorithm

--is an efficient method for computing the greatest common divisor (GCD) of two integers (numbers)
+- is an efficient method for computing the greatest common divisor (GCD) of two integers (numbers)
+- The Euclidean algorithm is based on the principle that the greatest common divisor of two numbers does not change if the larger number is replaced by its difference with the smaller number.
+- extended Euclidean algorithm, the GCD can be expressed as a linear combination of the two original numbers,
+- Bezots identity
+- the algorithm never requires more steps than five times the number of digits (base 10) of the smaller integer.
+- It is used for reducing fractions to their simplest form and for performing division in modular arithmetic.
+- may be used to solve Diophantine equations, such as finding numbers that satisfy multiple congruences according to the Chinese remainder theorem, to construct continued fractions, and to find accurate rational approximations to real numbers
+-

 ```python
 r0 ← a